gmngmstr/CSELv2/Modifications.md

 - Added a line to create a linked file from the /usr/local/bin/ to the desktop for the scoring report
 - Moved installer for python and python-tk into an if statement and added a line to launch the configurator.py
 - Added the creation of a link on the desktop pointing to the scoring report in the same location as the scoring engine
+- Added a copyer for the csel_SCORING_REPORT_FTP_DO_NOT_TOUCH.sh to the /usr/local/bin directory
+- Added a crontab entry for /usr/local/bin/csel_SCORING_REPORT_FTP_DO_NOT_TOUCH
+- Created checks for FTPServer option

 ## List of modifications to configurator.py
 - Added a full save function